-It’s the Page Title which helps the Search Engines and the readers to understand what the post is all about.
+It’s the Page Title that helps the Search Engines and the readers to understand what the post is all about.
 The target keyword must be included in the Page Title.
 It should be unique and compelling.
 And the length should be between 50-60 characters.
 It should always come with the H1 tag.
 Here is an example:

 Page Title has always been one of the most important factors of On-Page SEO.